Sweeny91/Python_GooglePlaces_API_VacationDestinations/README.md

-# Python API Homework - What's the Weather Like?
+# Python enabled API Project - What's the Weather Like?

 ## Background